Wonders All Around Us:

 Memorial Plaques

 Several memorial plaques can be found displayed in our building.
-There is a plaque honoring past and present pastors who have served our church, past and present council Presidents, as well as a plaque listing those whose cremation ashes picture of bellare interred in the outside memorial garden.
+There is a plaque honoring past and present pastors who have served our church, past and present council Presidents, as well as a plaque listing those whose cremation ashes are interred in the outside memorial garden.
 A bronze plaque on a wall next to a small out-door courtyard in a hallway area behind the sanctuary provides information about the dedication of the St. Paul Memorial Courtyard, plus the successive denominational affiliations that our congregation has known over more than a century of shared Christian ministry.
 Recently added, a commemorative lunette with a hand-carved black walnut bell and a mahogany-inlaid inscription: "1911—Centennial Bell."
 Julius Enesy, who crafted the lunette, presented it to the congregation as a gift and memorial for his late granddaughter, Christy Lynn DePriest Wright.
 As announced, the half-moon shaped lunette will enjoy a permanent place of honor above the belfry door in our sanctuary balcony area.

 St. Paul Memorial Courtyard